mattblair/SpriteSketch/README.md

 ## Roadmap

-This is primarily an attempt to take PencilKit for a spin, and scratch some of my own itches for a few unreleased projects.
+This is primarily a proof-of-concept app to take PencilKit for a spin, and scratch some of my own itches for a few unreleased projects.
 Given that, I hestiate to make too many promises.

 Some possible features I may add, as needed: